Conservation and restoration of papyrus: Methods of storage

 Methods of storage, if done incorrectly, can also damage papyri.
 The traditional method in papyrus storage was to place the papyri between two sheets of glass and then seal the edges with cloth tape.
 This threatens the papyrus inside since it allows the object to come into direct contact with the glass, which could cause heat and moisture to come into contact with the papyrus.
 This could make the papyrus stick to the glass.
 This could also damage the ink and the surface of the papyrus when the glass is removed.
 A grayish material, which has been identified as a composite of sodium chloride and traces of vegetable carbohydrates, was seen around the edges of some papyri.
 Other storage methods which use cellulose nitrate, paper backing, drumming techniques, hinges, adhesive mounts, dry mount systems and plexiglass which presses directly on the papyrus are not considered safe methods of storage.
 The threats from these include introducing materials which could stain the artifact, degrading the object or placing pressure on the object.
 These effects are also not easily reversed.

 Restoration methods

 Restoring papyri has been around since ancient times.
 Across the centuries, more modern methods have been used.
 In this section, both ancient and modern techniques for restoring papyri will be examined.

 Ancient methods

 Restoring damaged papyri has been going on since ancient times.
 Indeed, one method that seems to have been used then was to add fresh strips of papyrus to the papyrus scroll.
 An example of this is seen with the Rhind Mathematical Papyrus.

-This images shows part of the Rhind Mathematical Papyrus.
+This image shows part of the Rhind Mathematical Papyrus.
 The bright sections of the papyrus seem to show parts which would have been restored in ancient times using fresh strips of papyrus.